TrustFall-AT/.github/profile/README.md

 ## Target Audience

-The target audience of the proposed application are food bank volunteers, food bank management, and potential clients and donors.
+The target audience of the proposed application are fall risk patients: citizens over the age of 65 or people who have suffered a prior injury.

 ## Solution